Skip to main content

 General practitioners provide medical support to their patients, including general healthcare treatment, specialist care referral and prescription of medications.
 They play a pivotal role in the health system, helping to treat patients out of hospital.

-According to job search platform SEEK, the annual salary for a general practitioner in Australia is $370,000.
-Demand for GPs and resident medical officers is high and will continue to be in the future with a projected job growth of more than 10 per cent in the five years to 2026.
+According to job search platform SEEK, the annual salary for a general practitioner in Australia is $245,000.
+Demand for GPs and resident medical officers is high and will continue to be in the future with a projected job growth of more than 10 per cent over the next five years.
+The Department of Health and Aged Care projects the need for an additional 12,400 GPs by 2048, indicating strong demand for skilled doctors to enter the workforce and support Australia's healthcare system.

-After completing the relevant medical degree, internship and resident training, general practitioners complete the specialist training through the Royal Australian College of General Practitioners.
+After completing the relevant medical degree, internship and resident training, general practitioners complete their specialist training through the Royal Australian College of General Practitioners.

-A psychiatrist salary can be high – averaging $340,000 to $360,000 annually – due to their ability to diagnose and treat complex mental health issues.
-Demand for these professionals will continue to rise in the future with an estimated 5,900 jobs by 2026.
+A psychiatrist’s salary can be high, averaging between $215,000 to $235,000 annually, due to their ability to diagnose and treat complex mental health issues.
+Demand for these professionals will continue to rise, as current figures demonstrate, with an annual workforce growth of 800 new psychiatrists over the last year.

 A psychiatrist differs from a psychologist primarily because a psychiatrist is a trained medical doctor.
 As such, they can prescribe medication, while a psychologist cannot.